skolson/KmpSqlencrypt/ReadMe.md

 ## KotlinSqlCipherMP

 This project is a Kotlin multi-platform library for using Zetetic's SqlCipher encrypted Sqlite as an embedded SQL database, with an API that is intended to be identical across Android, iOs or other platforms.
-It currently supports Android, and later will support iOS.
+It currently supports 64-bit platforms; Android, MacOS, and iOS.

 ## SqlCipher
 *From the SqlCipher site:*